luxzg/3CX-XAPI_examples/README.md

 New modular scripts were written to be universal and reuse as much code as possible.
 Note that due to my own needs I've added names of days in Croatian language in some of the scripts.
 It also includes English names of days in column before that.
 Feel free to ignore or comment out that code, or reuse the function for any other languages that you may need.

-IMPORTANT : scripts require API integration user & key (secret), process of obtaiing one through 3CX Web UI console is explained below.
+IMPORTANT : Scripts require valid API integration user (client ID) & key (secret), process of obtaining one through 3CX Web UI console is explained below.

 # Obtaining API credentials